quickwit-oss/quickwit/docs/concepts/deletes.md

 ### Immature splits

 Delete operations are applied only to “mature” splits, that is splits that do not undergo merges.
 Whether a split is mature depends on the [merge policy](../configuration/index-config.md#merge-policies).
-It's possible to define `maturation_period` after which a split will be mature.
+It is possible to define `maturation_period` after which a split will be mature.
 Thus, a delete request created at `t0` will first apply deletes to mature splits and, in the worst case, will wait the `t0 maturation_period` for immature splits to become mature.

 ### Monitoring and dev XP